cedudley18/dataviz_finaltopic/classmate_projects.md

 Alyssa: shinyApp of MLB data where you choose a team (or multiple teams) and see their highest paid players and positions.

+## April 25

+Nick: blog of housing in Boston and New York including analyses of housing options and a leaflet of the options in Boston